 Check price on Amazon →

 If you want the eye area treated as part of the whole face — and you want a brand with a clinical track record — the Omnilux Contour Face is the premium pick.
 According to Omnilux, the flexible mask uses 633nm red and 830nm near-infrared LEDs and is FDA-cleared, wrapping the entire face including the eye zone in a single 10-minute session.
 It is the most expensive option here and it is overkill if crow’s feet are your only concern, but if you want one device that covers the eyes, forehead, cheeks, and jaw with a medically respected LED system, this is it.
-For how a full mask compares to panels and other form factors, see our best red light therapy device roundup.
+For how a full mask compares to panels and other form factors, see our best red light therapy device roundup; for the full Omnilux lineup including Men and Clear, see our Omnilux brand decoder.

 6. Therabody TheraFace Pro — Best Multi-Use